Thai Companies as a vehicle to own land on behalf of a foreigner is not allowed under Thai law

 New regulations restricting the use of Thai nationals as nominee or proxy shareholders:

 Most of the local property law and accounting offices in the tourist areas of Thailand aiming their services at foreigners have the same interest as the real estate agents and fully depend for their income on property sales or have a direct interest in the real estate market.
 Can you trust them?
 Not really.
 Local lawyers and accountants still suggest loopholes in the law as it generates income (their main source of income), but it is not using a loophole when you transfer land to a 100% Thai owned company and the next day transfer 49% or 39% of the (preference) shares to the foreigner.
-If the company uses nominees (currently defined in the Land Office guidelines and Business registration rules) or is not in operation or set up to circumvent the law the foreigner is violating the law and could on investigation at a later date be forced to sell the land and the foreigner will be liable for severe penalties.
+If the company uses nominees (currently defined in the Land Office guidelines and Business registration rules) or is not in operation or set up to circumvent the law the foreigner is violating the law and could on investigation at a later date be forced to sell the land and the foreigner will be criminal liable.

 The only reason to set up the company without a foreign shareholding is obviously because the land office would not allow registration as the structure is illegal.
-Despite the complicated lengths some will go to suggest ways around the law, it is all doubtful if not plain illegal.
+Despite the complicated lengths some will go to suggest ways around the law, it is all doubtful if not plain illegal

 Section 100 Land Code Act:

 'If a juristic person who acquired land while not within the scope of the provisions of Section 97 and 98 (meaning foreign), but later comes within their scope, the provisions of Section 95 (forced sale) shall apply mutatis mutandis'